 Some Expired Deductions

-Some well-known above-the-line deductions disappeared in 2018.
+Some well-known above-the-line deductions disappeared in 2018, but one came back.
 You might have heard that you could claim job-related moving expenses as an adjustment to income, but not anymore.

-The TCJA eliminates this tax perk for anyone other than members of the Armed Forces, and even then, certain conditions must be met.
-It might come back when the TCJA expires at the end of 2025, however.
+The TCJA eliminates this tax perk for anyone other than members of the Armed Forces.
+Even then, certain conditions must be met.
+This deduction might come back when the TCJA expires at the end of 2025, however.

-You used to be able to deduct tuition and other educational fees you paid for yourself, your spouse, or your dependents, but this tax provision expired on Dec.
-31, 2017.
-There’s still hope that it might be resuscitated for the 2018 tax year, however, so stand by.
+You can once again deduct tuition and other educational fees you paid for yourself, your spouse, or your dependents.
+This tax provision expired on December 31, 2017, but then it was extended through 2020.